In Love and War (1987 film): Background

 The film stars James Woods as James B. 'Jim' Stockdale and Jane Alexander as Sybil Stockdale.
-Others in the film include Concetta Tomei as Doyen Salsig, Haing S. Ngor as Major Bui, Jon Cedar as Bud Salsig and Jon Cedar as Bud Salsig.
+Others in the film include Concetta Tomei as Doyen Salsig, Haing S. Ngor as Major Bui, and Jon Cedar as Bud Salsig.

 Reportedly, the film's original broadcast had 45 million viewers.

 The film was nominated for a Golden Globe in 1988, for James Woods under the category "Best Performance by an Actor in a Mini-Series or Motion Picture Made for TV".